rtrisnoj/esp-idf/docs/en/api-guides/wifi-security.rst

 PMF provides protection against these attacks by encrypting unicast management frames and providing integrity checks for broadcast management frames.
 These include deauthentication, disassociation and robust management frames.
 It also provides Secure Association (SA) teardown mechanism to prevent spoofed association/authentication frames from disconnecting already connected clients.

-There are 3 types of PMF configuration modes on both Station and AP side -
+There are 3 types of PMF configuration modes on both station and AP side -
  - PMF Optional
  - PMF Required
  - PMF Disabled

-Depending on the PMF configuration on Station and AP side, the resulting connection will behave differently.
-Below table summarises all possible outcomes.
+Depending on PMF configurations on Station and AP side, the resulting connection will behave differently.
+The table below summarises all possible outcomes -

 +--------------+------------------------+---------------------------+
 | STA Setting  | AP Setting             |  Outcome                  |